-Croatia: The faith of LNG terminal on Krk in the hands of Canadian investors Pulsat Global Capital11.
-May 2016. / SEE Energy News
+Croatia: The faith of LNG terminal on Krk in the hands of Canadian investors Pulsat Global Capital, SEE Energy News

 Canadian investors claim to be the owners of the land on which LNG terminal should be built .